Guidance on efficacy requirements for biocides: Overview

 Purpose

-You're required to provide information so that the Minister can determine if the biocide's benefits outweigh its risks taking into account any uncertainties relating to those benefits and risks.
+You are required to provide information in your biocide application so that the Minister of Health (the Minister) can determine if the biocide's benefits outweigh its risks taking into account any uncertainties relating to those benefits and risks.
 This requirement is set out in both the Food and Drugs Act (act) and Biocides Regulations (regulations).

 This guidance document outlines the tools and approaches you can use to meet the efficacy requirements in the regulations.
 Using these tools and approaches may reduce the number of times we need to clarify an item in an application.
 It will also help us make a decision on your biocide more quickly.